erhosen-libs/pydjantic/README.md

 ## Introduction

 If you are tired of the mess in your Django Settings - I feel your pain:
-* Ridiculously long `settings.py` file, with ASCII-art separators
+* Ridiculously long `settings.py` file, with ASCII-art separation
 * `from common import *` Python [anti-pattern](https://www.geeksforgeeks.org/why-import-star-in-python-is-a-bad-idea/)
 * `try: <import> except: ImportError` Python [anti-pattern](https://stackoverflow.com/questions/14050281/how-to-check-if-a-python-module-exists-without-importing-it)
 * `base.py`, `production.py`, `local.py`, `domain.py` - bunch of unrelated modules that override each other
-* [django-environ](https://github.com/joke2k/django-environ) library, that did even worse...
+* [django-environ](https://github.com/joke2k/django-environ) library, that do even worse...

-On the other hand we have [Pydantic Settings](https://pydantic-docs.helpmanual.io/usage/settings/), which is de facto standard for all non-django projects.
+On the other hand we have [Pydantic Settings](https://pydantic-docs.helpmanual.io/usage/settings/), which is de-facto standard for all non-django projects.

 If you love Pydantic settings management approach, **Pydjantic** is a right tool for you.

-**Pydjantic** allows you to define your settings in familiar way - just inherit from `BaseSettings` like you would in non-django app.
+**Pydjantic** allows you to define your settings in familiar way - just inherit from `BaseSettings`:
 ```py
 from typing import List